-MultiLit (Making Up Lost Time in Literacy Program)
+MultiLit (Making Up for Lost Time in Literacy Program)

 Students are given the opportunity to participate in a literacy intervention program called MultiLit.
-This program consists of three parts MiniLit, Reading Tutor and Word Attack Skills.
-These programs have been operating at Campbell Primary School since 2013 during school hours; however in 2014 we have introduced an early morning session called BUMP (Building Up My Potential) to provide intense learning with some select students.
+This program consists of three parts MiniLit, MacqLit and Spell-It.
+These programs have been operating at Campbell Primary School since 2013.

 - Aboriginal and Torres Strait Islander students whose first language is an Indigenous language, including traditional languages, creoles and related varieties, or Aboriginal English.

-EALD students require specific support to build the English language skills needed to access the general curriculum, in addition to learning area-specific language structures and at Campbell we have a specialised EALD teacher.
+EAL/D students require specific support to build the English language skills needed to access the general curriculum, in addition to learning area-specific language structures, at Campbell Primary, we have a specialist EAL/D teacher.

 Campbell Primary School takes part in G.A.T.E.WAYS programs that are offered across the ACT.
 This program has developed expertise in catering for the special educational needs of gifted and talented children.
 Students who require extra challenge beyond the regular classroom have an opportunity to work with a cohort of other gifted children from a range of schools who are interested in the same sorts of things as they are.
 Programs are run at a faster pace and at a higher level than is often possible in their own classroom.
 The emphasis is on activity-based learning, higher order thinking, critical and creative problem solving and other recommended practice for gifted learners.
 G.A.T.E.WAYS aims to ignite and maintain that 'spark', that love of learning, which can be lost when a child is not sufficiently challenged.
 Parents often report that a G.A.T.E.WAYS program gives their child something to look forward to, and many children attend programs regularly throughout their primary school years.